davy7125/polyphone/en/manual/annexes/the-different-soundfont-formats.md

 * space is saved in computers,
 * the combination midi + sf3 provides a lightweight and powerful solution to play soundtracks (video games, mobile applications, …).

-Unlike the <a href="http://www.fmjsoft.com/fmt/sf2pack.htm" target="_blank">sf2pack</a> format which answers the same issues, the sf3 format is entirely open-source.
+Unlike the [sf2pack] format which answers the same issues, the sf3 format is entirely open-source.
 The source code is available, thus ensuring its sustainability (let's avoid the mistakes done with sfArk or sfPack!).